What is the Engage Portal?

 Your Input and Influence

-At The City of Calgary, daily decisions impact over a million people.
-Your input, along with that of fellow citizens and interested parties, aids decision makers in understanding the perspectives of people potentially impacted by City decisions.
+Your input, along with that of fellow citizens and interested parties, helps decision makers in understanding the perspectives of people potentially impacted by City decisions.
 Public input is balanced with factors like budgets, regulations, and best practices.

 Our Approach